Brucewanghahei/Tiger-Compiler/Final/readme.md

 ### Static Link
-The current implementation of static link has a problem that it doesn't work with complex nested function calls that using the outer variables, because we stored the static link directly to the stack instead of passing it through the first function argument.
+The current implementation of static link has a problem that it doesn't work with complex nested function calls that using the outer variables, because we stored the static link directly to the stack in `procEntryExit1` instead of passing it through the first function argument.
 When we find variables in outer closure in function `f`, we use the information of where `f` is defined rather than where it is called.
 We are fixing this bug and will submit it later.

 ## Patches
 ### Instruction Selection